-On the basis of the application of these criteria, the Authority is a legally separate entity that is fiscally independent of other governments, and there are no other entities that are to be reported as component units of the Authority nor for the Authority to be included in the City's financial report therefore, the Authority reports independently.
+On the basis of the application of these criteria, the Authority is a legally separate entity that is fiscally independent of other governments, and not to be included in the City's financial report, therefore, the Authority reports independently.

 The Authority is a separate governmental entity created for the purpose of constructing, maintaining, and operating public housing and providing rental assistance to low and moderate income persons.
 The majority of its funding is provided by the Department of Housing and Urban Development (HUD).
 All funds and programs are included in these statements.